bluerobotics/ping-viewer/docs/application-information.md

 #### Application log

 The application log area displays log messages emitted by the application.
-The log messages displayed in this window are filtered according to the log category selection (see below).
+The log messages displayed in this window are filtered according to the log category selection.

 #### Log categories

 Here, you can select which log categories to display in the application log area.

-TODO describe log categories
+The log categories each coorespond to a source file or class.
+For example, the `ping.notificationmanager` category cooresponds to the [notificationmanager.cpp](https://github.com/bluerobotics/ping-viewer/blob/master/src/notification/notificationmanager.cpp) class.
+Enabling the log category will make the log events for the cooresponding source files visible in the debug log window.
+The log file that is written to disk always contains all log messages, the log category selection in the UI does not affect the log file.